digitallyamar/Django-REST-React-App/README.md

 			But you will find the window empty as you have not yet added any content to your DB.
 			So go ahead and add some data first: http://127.0.0.1:8000/api/todo

+# Using MongoDB with Django
+In order to use MongoDB with Django, we will make use of a Python library called Djongo.
+Djongo will act as a translator layer between the SQL queries to the MongoDB queries and helps us to continue using the default Django ORM.

+To keep our Django REST React App code available for both SQLite DB and MongoDB, we have created a separate branch to work with MongoDB.
+This new branch is simply called Djongo.

+So switching between main branch and the Djongo branch of this repo will switch the type of DB used.